 Roles

 There are seven formal roles for Data Governance at Dartmouth that govern the management of, access to, and accountability for institutional data.
 These roles define who at Dartmouth is responsible for which data governance activity.
-The role structure below illustrates that data governance is not the sole responsibility of Information, Technology and Consulting (ITC) rather it is a collaborative effort by business units across the college.
+The role structure below illustrates that data governance is a collaborative effort by business units across the college including Information, Technology and Consulting.

 Roles Pyramid